b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```

 Of course, as you probably have guessed, there is no need to define your own
 type for fraction since Julia is already equipped with one.
-It is
+It is called
 [Rational](https://docs.julialang.org/en/v1/base/numbers/#Base.Rational).
 For
 convenience the fraction is written as